zvigrinberg/exhort-service-readiness-experiment/README.md

 oc delete project exhort-test
 ```

-### Simulating By Blocking External access from 1 pod to real snyk address
+### Simulating By Blocking External access from 1 pod to real snyk address using firewall

 1. we will create a new project exhort-test
 2. we will create the exhort secret from the exhort namespace